Vvedika05/AquaGuard/README.md

 - Components explaining at least 80% cumulative variance: **7**
 - Components explaining at least 90% cumulative variance: **8**

-PCA is **not included in the final production pipeline.**.
-It is retained as an analytical dimensionality-reduction component because the production pipeline is evaluated in the original feature space and the project prioritizes interpretability and direct use of the measured parameters.
+PCA is **not included in the final production pipeline.** It is retained as an analytical dimensionality-reduction component because the production pipeline is evaluated in the original feature space and the project prioritizes interpretability and direct use of the measured parameters.

 ## Machine Learning Models